Common Angular Contact Bearing Preload Definitions

-For example our GMN S6005 bearing has an axial offset difference of 5 microns from the Light to the Medium preload.
-If you are going from Medium to Strong (Heavy) preload, then another 5 microns of difference is offset.
+For example, our GMN S6005 bearing has an axial offset difference of 5 microns from the Light to the Medium preload.
+If you are going from Medium to Strong (Heavy) preload, then add another 5 microns.

 Why is this important?
-Because 130 Newtons of axial force is needed to push those extra 5 microns to align the races axially.
+Because 130 Newtons of axial force is needed to push those extra 5 microns and align the races axially.

-For rigidly preloaded applications, the races should be aligned axially once installation is complete.
+Bearings that have a rigid preload should be aligned axially once the installation is complete.
 Once this happens, the proper preload is established.

 Reduced Factory Preload

-Many high speed applications reduce factory preload using spacers with unequal inner race to outer race axial spacer length.
+Many high-speed applications reduce factory preload using spacers with an unequal inner to outer race length.
 The arrangement of the bearings on the application will determine which spacer is longer or shorter.